syclops/teaching-portfolio/README.md

 The `statement/` directory contains my teaching statement.

+## Teaching Materials

+Th `materials/` directory contains samples of teaching materials I have created.
+Examples of teaching materials that I may place in this directory include syllabi, lecture notes, slides, problem sets, solution sets, and templates for the above materials.

 ## Full Versions of Teaching Portfolios

 The `releases/` directory contain past full versions of my teaching portfolio.